kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

     <span class="material-icons" style="margin-right:0.25em">info</span>
     <div>
-    This article was prepared for <i>Formula Delta</i> to demonstrate new tire footprint and vertical stiffness capabilities.
+    This article was prepared for <i>Formula Delta</i> to demonstrate new tire footprint and vertical stiffness testing capabilities.
 The original version of this article can be found <a href="">here</a>.
     </div>
 </div>